-Reading/ Writing
+Reading/Writing

-- Make inferences based on what is read. - Determine meaning of increasingly complex passages by using contextual clues. - Use background knowledge and contextual clues to infer the meaning of unknown words. - Draw conclusions from specific details in a passage. - Write compositions with repeated process of editing. - Use formal English grammar.
+- Analyze an author's point of view by making inferences. - Determine meaning of increasingly complex passages by using contextual clues. - Use background knowledge and linguistic and contextual clues to infer the meaning of unknown words. - Draw general conclusions from specific details in a passage. - Write compositions with a clear introduction, supporting details, and conclusion. - Edit own and peers' writing for grammatical form, word choice, spelling, mechanics, sentence variety and organization. - Write summaries and paraphrases of reading passages. - Take notes from full-length formal presentations using graphic organizers.